Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 reaching max step, you would call `GroupEpisodeInterrupted`.

 * If an Agent finished earlier, e.g. completed tasks/be removed/be killed in the game, do not call `EndEpisode()` on the Agent.
-Instead, disable the Agent and re-enable it when the next episode starts, or destroy the agent entirely.
+Instead, disable the agent and re-enable it when the next episode starts, or destroy the agent entirely.

-* If an Agent is disabled in a scene, it must be re-registered to the MultiAgentGroup.
+* If an agent is disabled or destroyed in a scene, it must be re-registered to the MultiAgentGroup.

 * Group rewards are meant to reinforce agents to act in the group's best interest instead of individual ones, and are treated differently than individual agent rewards during